Sabit Abdulai

-Sabit Abdulai (born 11 May 1999) is a Ghanaian footballer who plays as a central midfielder for Spanish club SD Ponferradina, on loan from Getafe CF.
+Sabit Abdulai (born 11 May 1999) is a Ghanaian footballer who plays as a central midfielder for Primeira Liga club Alverca.

 Club career

 Born in Techiman, Abdulai moved to Spain in 2017 to join Deportivo Alavés, but paperwork issues ruled out the move.
-He later had trials at Rio Ave FC (where he was also unable to sign a contract due to administrative problems) and UB Conquense, before joining Extremadura UD from Spartans FC in July 2018 on a one-year loan deal, and was assigned to the reserves in Tercera División.
+He later had trials at Rio Ave (where he was also unable to sign a contract due to administrative problems) and UB Conquense, before joining Extremadura UD from Spartans FC in July 2018 on a one-year loan deal, and was assigned to the reserves in Tercera División.
 Roughly one year later, after being regularly used, he signed a permanent five-year contract with the club.

 Abdulai made his first team debut for Extremadura on 4 July 2020, coming on as a second-half substitute for compatriot Emmanuel Lomotey in a 0–1 Segunda División away loss against CD Numancia.
 He scored his first professional goal sixteen days later, netting his team's only in a 1–5 loss at UD Las Palmas.

 On 19 August 2020, Abdulai was loaned to Getafe CF, being initially assigned to the B-team in Segunda División B. He made his La Liga debut with the main squad the following 3 April, replacing Carles Aleñá late into a 0–0 draw at CA Osasuna.

 After signing a permanent three-year contract with Geta in 2021, but suffered a serious knee injury in July of that year, being sidelined for eight months.
 On 8 August 2022, he was loaned to SD Ponferradina in the second division, for one year.

+On 20 August 2024, Abdulai signed with Botafogo-SP in Brazil.